apache/flink/docs/apis/streaming/windows.md

           <td><strong>Sliding time window</strong><br>KeyedStream &rarr; WindowedStream</td>
           <td>
             <p>
-             Defines a window of 5 seconds, that "slides" by 1 seconds.
+             Defines a window of 5 seconds, that "slides" by 1 second.
 This means that elements are grouped according to their timestamp in groups of 5 second duration, and elements can belong to more than one window (since windows overlap by at most 4 seconds) The notion of time is specified by the selected TimeCharacteristic (see <a href="{{ site.baseurl }}/apis/streaming/event_time.html">time</a>).